roykroth/roth-recipes/_recipes/liz_cookies.md

 - 3 1/2 heaping cups chocolate chips (kirkland)

 directions:
-- Preheat oven to 350.
+- Preheat oven to 350 degrees.
 - Mix butter, eggs, vanilla, and sugars together, not too long.
 - Add baking soda and salt, mix again.
 - Add in 2 cups of flour at a time, add the the baking powder with the first two cups of flour, mix and add the next two cups of flour, don’t overmix.